 As a women’s health journalist, my byline had graced every glossy from O Magazine to Time and I thought I’d covered breast cancer from every angle.
 But, after two bouts with the disease and an egregious medical error, I realized I knew nothing.

 During treatment, everything that could go wrong did.
 My surgeon performed a double mastectomy but missed the cancerous lump.
 The most effective drug for preventing recurrence failed.
 My breast cancer returned.
-And my dermatologist, thinking the tumor was a mole, sliced it off in her office, an error that sent millions of breast cancer cells cascading into my body.
+And another physician error sent millions of breast cancer cells cascading into my body.